-Table 3.1 presents some information from the report on EU-SILC 2016, published in the series of National Quality Reports on EU-SILC by the European Commission16.
+Table 3.1 presents some information from the report on EU-SILC 2017, published in the series of National Quality Reports on EU-SILC by the European Commission17.
 The household response rate of EU-SILC 2016 is 59%.
 In order to improve the timeliness and the oncoming revision of EU-SILC, Statistics Netherlands has redesigned the data collection in the first wave.
 From 2016 onwards, the first wave was conducted as a stand-alone survey with a new sampling design and mixed mode data collection (CAWI and CATI) as a main feature.
 Sampled persons were invited to fill in the questionnaire by means of CAWI.
 Subsequently, non-respondents had been contacted by phone to conduct the interview by means of CATI.
 The timeliness of the data transmissions was also taken into account in the redesign, as the starting date of the field work changed from July to March.

 The sampling frame is the Dutch Population register (Basisregistratie Personen - BRP).
 The sampling design can be classified as a stratified random sampling design.
 In the new sampling design for the first wave in 2016, a stratified sampling frame of persons aged 16 and over was constructed.
 Sample persons were divided into 21 strata.
 These strata were defined on the basis of household income, age and number of household members.
 For a detailed description we refer to the Quality Report.
-It should be noted that the said improvement of the sampling strategy may affect the comparability with results based on earlier data.